 It’s always great when you find a brand that makes quality boards and who continues to one-up the competition.
 Catch Surf is the brand that we count on to keep progressing toward surfing’s future.
 That’s why we put together this Catch Surf Odysea board review.
-To pour into you all the wonderful knowledge that this board has bestowed upon us.

 What Is An Odysea Surfboard?

 The 54 Special boards are just one category of Odysea surfboards offered by Catch Surf.
 Odysea includes different soft top boards that are built for riders of all skill levels.
 A common misconception about soft top surfboards is that they are only for beginners.
 This misconception was due to the early prevalence of foam longboards in the boom of the early 2000s.

 Now, material technology has advanced to provide quality rides in a lightweight, soft fashion.
 For anyone looking for the next generation of soft top boards check out any of the Odysea style surfboards: Stump, Skipper, Log, Plank, and of course the 54 Special.

 The dimensions of the 54 Special are 54” by 19.75” by 2.5”.

 When we say this board is small, we mean it’s tiny.

 Can something this small produce the speed and power you want from a traditional surfboard?

 The answer is absolutely yes.

 Who This Board Is Perfect For